bbboll/ml_subtitle_align/README.md

 Hence, we need to find the unique ID associated with each talk in order to fetch the respective subtitle.
 Fortunately, these IDs can be found in the markup of the site reached by the talk url we already have sitting in the above dataset.

-After downloading the kaggle dataset and unpacking it to `ml_subtitle_align/data/kaggle/` you can execute `mine_subtitles.py` which will fetch the subtitles and save all gathered data into a newly created file `ml_subtitle_align/data/all_data.json`.
+After downloading the kaggle dataset and unpacking it to `ml_subtitle_align/data/kaggle/` you can execute `mine_subtitles.py` which will fetch the subtitles incrementally.

-Once all previous steps have finished successfully, you can execute `download_audio.py` which will fetch all required MP3 audio files from TED and save them into `ml_subtitle_align/data/audio`.
+Once all previous steps have (at least partially) finished successfully, you can execute `download_audio.py` which will incrementally fetch all required MP3 audio files from TED and save them into `ml_subtitle_align/data/audio`.